zhousarah/azure-compute-docs/articles/impact-reporting/CreatingLogicApp.md

     - Region: Central US
     - Plan: Standard

-2. (Optional) Under the "Monitoring" section, set "Enable Application Insights" to "Yes".
-This will allow for failure monitoring.
-Additional steps will be at the bottom of this document.
+2. (Optional) Under the "Monitoring" section, set "Enable Application Insights" to "Yes."
+This allows for failure monitoring.
+More steps will be at the bottom of this document.

 3. Review and Create the Logic App.
 Once created, open the Logic App and navigate to "Settings" -> "Identity" in the side pane.
 In the "User assigned" section, click "Add" and select the managed identity created in the prerequisites.
 Click "Save" to save the changes.

 4. Navigate to "Workflows" -> "Connections" and click on the "JSON View" tab.
 Create a connection for your data source.
-The following is an example for Kusto with managed identity, but any data source supported by Logic Apps can be used:
+This example uses Kusto with managed identity, but any data source supported by Logic Apps can be used:

     ```json
     {